Mino/MinoDB/README.md

 ```

 ####init(minodb)
 Should initialise the plugin.
 First argument is an instance of MinoDB.
-It is common to store minodb instance for future use and mount any additoinal servers if necessary.
+It is common to store minodb instance for future use and mount any additional servers if necessary.
 For example:
 ```javascript
 BrowserServer.prototype.init = function(minodb){
     var bs = this;